 Keyboard users:

-Areas and Folders are two more shapes of Trail, used to keep different parts of your life from bleeding into each other.
+Trailheads and Folders are two more shapes of Trail, used to keep different parts of your life from bleeding into each other.

-An Area is a top-level container with its own header.
+A Trailhead is a top-level container with its own header.
 Most people end up with one for work and one for personal stuff, sometimes a third for a side project.

-To create a new Area or Folder:
+To create a new Trailhead or Folder:

 - Click on the relevant icon at the top of the sidebar